AzrafCH/Feedit/README.md

 # Feedit
-Educational Project in which i build a Reddit Clone.
+Educational Project in which i build a Reddit Clone LITE.

 plan of attack -- Users